wh8763273-cloud/medistock-pharmacy/README.md

 ---

 ## c.
-Features List — Everything Your App Can Do
+Features List — Everything App Can Do

 MediStock AI is packed with features designed for retail and clinical pharmacy workflows: